angular/material/README.md

 b. `bower install angular-material#master` to get the version just committed to master (less stable than a release).

+View the [README in the bower-material repository](https://github.com/angular/bower-material/tree/master/README.md) for how to get started.

 ### File Structure

 - Components belong in `src/components/{componentName}`